Series Index - Setting Up in the Real World

 These are the current metric defaults for MicroStation.
 This default resolution for MicroStation was chosen as it is a more general purpose tool used across a range of disciplines, land use data for instance can obviously extend over large distances:

-When working with a mix of MicroStation and AECOsim Building Designer it would generally be a good idea to set MicroStation’s seed files to match AECOsim, i.e 1000/mm.
-This is removes one opportunity for uncertainty or confusion and omits the scaling calculations that are executed when referencing files whose resolutions differ.
+When working with a mix of MicroStation and OpenBuildings Designer we recommend setting MicroStation’s seed files to match that of OpenBuildings, i.e 1000/mm.
+This is removes one opportunity for uncertainty or confusion and eliminates the scaling calculations that are executed when referencing files whose resolutions differ.
 Exceptions will be managed by the applications but let’s keep things simple where we can!

 Note: Changing resolution is an administrative activity applied only to empty seed files!
 Change the Resolution and existing elements in a file will be resized so no one in your teams should change these settings.